 Noncontrolling interests represent the ownership interests in certain consolidated subsidiaries held by entities or persons other than New Residential.
-These interests are related to noncontrolling interests in consolidated entities that hold New Residential's investment in Servicer Advances (Note 6) and consumer loans (Note 9), as well as HLSS (Note 1) for the period of April 6, 2015 through October 23, 2015.
+These interests are related to noncontrolling interests in consolidated entities that hold New Residential's Servicer Advance Investments (Note 6) and Consumer Loans (Note 9), as well as HLSS for the period of April 6, 2015 through October 23, 2015.